raphael-group/lazac-copy-number/README.md

 ```

 The tool has two modes: distance matrix construction using the ZCNT
-distance and a heuristic tree search algorithm for the ZCNT large
+distance and a tree search algorithm for the ZCNT large
 parsimony problem.
 The `distance` mode takes copy number profiles as
 input.
-The `nni` mode takes both copy number profiles and a Newick
+The `nni` mode takes copy number profiles and (optionally) a Newick
 tree as input.
-If one is interested in inferring a tree from scratch,
-we recommend using the `distance` mode to compute a distance matrix,
-constructing a starting tree using neighbor joining, and then running
-the `nni` mode to improve upon the starting tree using the ZCNT model.

 > [!WARNING]
 > Lazac infers an unrooted tree by default.